google/WebFundamentals/src/content/en/fundamentals/app-install-banners/promoting-install-mobile.md

 same reason you’d want a user to install your app from any app store.
 Users who install are your most engaged audience.
-Users who install a PWA have better engagement metrics than typical visitors, including more repeat visits, longer time on site or higher conversion rates, often at parity with native app users on mobile devices.
+Users who install a PWA have better engagement metrics than typical visitors, including more repeat visits, longer time on site and higher conversion rates, often at parity with native app users on mobile devices.

 **If your PWA has use cases where it’s helpful for a user to install